newrelic/docs-website/src/content/whats-new/2020/08/real-user-monitoring-support-w3c-trace-context-google-core-web-vitals.md

 ### New Metric: Cumulative Layout Shift

-We're excited to announce the release of [Cumulative Layout Shift (CLS)](https://web.dev/cls/), the third and final metric in [Google Core Web Vitals](https://web.dev/vitals/).
+We're excited to announce the release of [Cumulative layout shift (CLS)](https://web.dev/cls/), the third and final metric in [Google Core Web Vitals](https://web.dev/vitals/).
 This metric is an important user-centric metric for measuring visual stability, because it helps quantify how often users experience unexpected layout shifts.
 A low CLS score helps ensure that your page is delightful and visually stable.

 The current set of core web vitals focuses on three aspects of the user experience: loading, interactivity, and visual stability.
 These are the following metrics and their thresholds: